inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/terraform_gcp/readme.md

 **ADVANTAGES**
 - You can provision infrastructure resources (VMs, containers, storage etc.) with declarative configuration files instead of a GUI
 - Supports devops best practices for change management
-- Simple to keep track of and manage infrastrucutre
+- Simple to keep track of and manage infrastructure
 - You can create, deploy, destroy an entire cluster of resources together
 - Easy to ensure resources are removed
 - Easy to collaborate